+Explosion Risk

-Explosion Risk High temperatures and pressures in the water heater tank can cause an explosion resulting in property damage, serious injury or death.
+High temperatures and pressures in the water heater tank can cause an explosion resulting in property damage, serious injury or death.
 A new Temperature and Pressure (T&P) Relief Valve is included with your water heater to reduce risk of explosion by discharging hot water.
 Additional temperature and pressure protective equipment may be required by local codes.

 A nationally recognized testing laboratory maintains periodic inspection of the valve production process and certifies that it meets the requirements for Relief Valves for Hot Water Supply Systems, ANSI Z21.22.
 The T&P Relief Valve's relief pressure must not exceed the working pressure rating of the water heater as stated on the rating plate.
 Maintain the T&P Relief Valve properly.
-Follow the maintenance instructions provided by the manufacturer of the T&P Relief Valve (label attached to T&P Relief Valve) and the procedure that starts on page 31.
+Follow the maintenance instructions provided by the manufacturer of the T&P Relief Valve (label attached to T&P Relief Valve).
+If no label is attached to the T&P Relief Valve, follow the instructions in the T&P Relief Valve Maintenance section of this manual.